Browse All News

 Encouraging young rainbow people to get involved

 Sarah Groves, Youth Access Clinician at headspace Geraldton, says “This is such an amazing opportunity for our centre to support local young people to truly embrace who they are, celebrate their uniqueness and put on a fun, inclusive event for the young people of Geraldton!
-Gabbie and I are also so very excited to learn from and support the soon-to-be-established Rainbow Ball Committee to thrive in the space of inclusivity, creativity and advocacy.”
+Gabbie and I are also so very excited to learn from and support the soon-to-be-established Youth Steering Committee to thrive in the space of inclusivity, creativity and advocacy.”

 Not only will the members shape the event, but they will also have access to workshops run by local creatives, event planners and decision makers, as well as health-based workshops on relationships, sexual, physical & mental health, and healthy relationships.
 These skills aim to foster aim to foster creativity and self-initiative by empowering our young people in the MidWest to take an active role in building an accepting and safe community for the future.